edmundito/ags-tween/docs/scripting/guicontroltweens.md

     ListBox.StopTweenTopItem(optonal TweenStopResult)
     InvWindow.StopTweenTopItem(optonal TweenStopResult)

-Tweens the top item for the list box or inventory window.
+Tweens the top item for the ListBox or inventory window (InvWindow).

     // Will tween the top item of the listbox and inventory window from the current value to 20. myListBox.TweenTopItem(1.5, 20);
     myInventory.TweenTopItem(1.5, 20);

+    // To Stop:
+    myListBox.StopTweenTopItem();
+    myInventory.StopTweenTopItem();